-A number of innovative techniques have migrated into modern software development practice from research conducted by Japanese investigators in the 1960's and 1970's into improving manufacturing and quality assurance.
+A number of innovative techniques have migrated into modern software development practice from research, conducted by Japanese investigators in the 1960s and 1970s, into improving manufacturing and quality assurance.
 One of the techniques making the migration from quality assurance into software development is Quality Function Deployment (QFD).
-Shigeru Mizuno and Yoji Akao conducted research directed at bringing quality assurance into the design phase, rather than in the manufacturing phase resulting in QFD [33].
+Mizuno and Akao conducted research directed at bringing quality assurance into the design phase, rather than in the manufacturing phase resulting in QFD [33].
 Their vision was to include the customers' view of the quality into all aspects of product design and manufacturing, thereby increasing the acceptance of the product in the marketplace [34].

-According to Richard Zultner, applying QFD to software requirements is a relatively simple process [35].
-Customers receive a copy of the specification for a specific application; they then assign one of three QFD categories to each requirement.
+According to Zultner, applying QFD to software requirements is a relatively simple process [35].
+Customers receive a copy of the specification of an application and they assign one of three QFD categories to each requirement.
 These classification categories are normal, expected, and exciting.
-A customer classifying a requirement as normal means that a product like the one specified has that feature.
-A requirement classified as expected means that the customer believes a product not containing that feature is disappointing.
+A customer classifying a requirement as normal means that a product such as the one specified has that feature.
+A requirement classified as expected means that the customer believes a product that does not contain that feature is disappointing.
 A requirement receiving an exciting classification is one exceeding what the customer expects to find in the specified product.
 There are two challenges not addressed in Zultner's discussion on QFD: Customer priority assignment and using QFD throughout the development process [35].